animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 If 1 $\neq$ 2, then a centripetal wind exists!

-And 1 $\neq$ 2 since the accelerates towards the Sun much slower than the human does due to its greater inertia (higher mass).
+And 1 $\neq$ 2 since the Earth accelerates towards the Sun much slower than the human does due to its greater inertia (higher mass).

 # Resolution